-Emily Dixon enters her 10th season with LSU Athletics in 2021-22 and her second season in her current role as LSU’s Executive Director of Creative Content.
+Emily Dixon enters her 11th season with LSU Athletics and was promoted to Chief of Creative Content in January 2022 after previously serving as the Executive Director of Creative Content.

-Dixon is also LSU’s in-house reporter for LSUsports.net, where she conducts weekly interviews with LSU football head coach Ed Orgeron, current football players, and former Tigers in the NFL, including Joe Burrow, Tyrann Mathieu, Justin Jefferson, Ja’Marr Chase, Devin White and more.
-Dixon also produces features and interviews with student-athletes and head coaches for various sports, which can be seen on LSU’s social media channels as well as weekly national shows like “Inside LSU Football” and “Inside LSU Sports”.
+Dixon is also LSU’s in-house reporter, where she conducts weekly interviews with LSU football head coach Brian Kelly, current football players, and former Tigers in the NFL, including Joe Burrow, Tyrann Mathieu, Justin Jefferson, Ja’Marr Chase, Devin White and more.
+Dixon also produces features and interviews with student-athletes and head coaches for various sports, which can be seen on LSU Athletics’ social media channels as well as weekly national shows like “Inside LSU Football” and “Inside LSU Sports”.

 Before returning to Baton Rouge, Dixon was a sports anchor and reporter at KNOE-TV in Monroe, La., where she would shoot, edit, produce and anchor weekly sportscasts.